DavidJLambert/python-database/README.rst

 distros!)
 PostgreSQL, and MySQL.
 Sample Microsoft Access and SQLite databases are also included.
 The sample databases all contain the same data: the small version of the Dell DVD Store database, version 2.1.

+Also bundled is a Windows installation of Python 3.6.2.
+This is done because this installation includes a number of Python packages.

 The code for the 5 implemented databases has been tested with CRUD statements (Create, Read, Update, Delete).
 There is nothing to prevent the end-user from